 The following colleges and universities may offer online degrees with versatile outcomes.

 Bellevue is an accredited, nonprofit university that offers a variety of learning formats, including online and accelerated programs.
-The school was founded in in 1966, and is a leader in helping students prepare to achieve their potential.
+The school was founded in 1966, and is a leader in helping students prepare to achieve their potential.
 They are based in Bellevue, Nebraska.

 Online degrees for career flexibility: Business Administration, Computer Information Systems, Mathematics, Communication Studies, and more